Multiparametric Prostate MRI in Dubai:

 Additionally, prostate MRI is more accurate in detecting and localizing prostate cancer compared to other imaging techniques.
 It can also distinguish between cancerous and non-cancerous lesions, reducing the need for unnecessary biopsies.

-To improve the quality of the images, a contrast agent may be injected into the patient’s vein.
+To improve the quality of the images, a contrast agent shall be injected into the patient’s vein.
 This is known as a prostate MRI with contrast.
 The contrast agent helps to highlight any abnormalities in the prostate, making them easier to detect.

 CPT Code for MRI of the Prostate